 The security patrol robots are manufactured in three variants with different video surveillance systems.
 Depending on the characteristics of the area being patrolled including the lighting conditions, different camera models can be selected to provide the best quality for surveillance.
 Additionally, the robot’s design allows third-party video servers to be embedded to ensure the security robot’s swift integration into any existing stationary video surveillance systems.

-The S5 PTZ Security Robot is designed to patrol areas that are mostly open space and to perform round-the-clock surveillance from fixed positions.
+The S5.2 PTZ AI Security Robot is designed to patrol areas that are mostly open space and to perform round-the-clock surveillance from fixed positions.
 Along with six high-sensitivity panoramic cameras, the video surveillance system is equipped with a PTZ camera that has 28x optical zoom.
 Combined with a motion sensor to actively lock in on activity, the video surveillance system allows areas to be observed that are over 100 yards away, both in stationary mode and in motion.

-For areas that are artificially lit during the nighttime or require mostly daytime patrols, the S5 HD Restricted Area Patrol Robot was created.
+For areas that are artificially lit during the nighttime or require mostly daytime patrols, the S5.2 Restricted Area Patrol Robot was created.
 This mobile robot model is equipped with six high-resolution cameras.
 The use of cameras with resolution over 2M within the 360-degree video surveillance system allows for an ultra-high resolution, 360-degree panoramic image to be created.
 This resolution ensures a high probability that people and their faces can be recognized, motor vehicle license plates can be read, and small objects around the area can be examined carefully.

 Patrolling parks is complicated by high-contrast images generated in areas that are shaded by tree foliage with bright sunlight streaming through it.
-For work in these types of challenging conditions, as well as for night patrols conducted under uneven artificial lighting, the S5 Perimeter Control Robot was created.
+For work in these types of challenging conditions, as well as for night patrols conducted under uneven artificial lighting, the S5.2 IS Perimeter Control AI Robot was created.
 It uses high-sensitivity cameras that have a wide, dynamic range and an image quality that allows video monitoring at a range of 15-20 yards, even in the most challenging lighting conditions.